seastwood/usb-audio-ip-client/README.md

           WantedBy=multi-user.target
           ```
         - save, start, and enable it as usbipd.
-- Pipewire and USBIP must also be installed, enabled, and started on the client device.
+- Pipewire and USBIP must also be installed, enabled, and started on the client.
   - Make sure the usbip driver is loaded:
     - `sudo modprobe vhci_hcd`
     - To make them load on boot: `sudo nano /etc/modules-load.d/usbip.conf`